Andrew Moses: Early career

 In March 1898, Moses transferred to the Artillery Branch and was assigned to the 7th Artillery Regiment at Fort Slocum, New York.
 During the Spanish–American War, he took part in the coastal defenses of Maine, first at Fort Preble, then as commander of the post at Fort Scammel.
 From mid to late September 1898, Moses was on recruiting duty in Philadelphia.

 Moses remained in Philadelphia until September 1899, when he was assigned to command of Battery N, 7th Artillery at Fort Totten, New York.
 In November 1899, he was promoted to first lieutenant, and in December he was assigned to field artillery duty at Fort Riley, Kansas.
 Moses was promoted to captain in August 1901 and in October he was posted to Havana, Cuba during the First Occupation of Cuba and assigned as commander of the 23rd Coast Artillery Company.
 From November 1901 to May 1902, Moses acted as chief Ordnance officer for the Department of Cuba.
 From May 1902 to June 1903, Moses commanded the Santa Clara Battery in Havana Harbor.

 From June 1903 to August 1905, Moses commanded the 75th Coast Artillery Company at Fort Preble.
 From September 1905 to August 1906, Moses was a student at Fort Totten's School of Submarine Defense.
 From October 1906 to August 1907, Moses was assigned as artillery engineer and ordnance officer for the District of Charleston, South Carolina.

 From September 1907 to August 1911, Moses was commandant of cadets and professor of military science at Texas A&M University.
 From September to December 1911, Moses was assigned to Fort Caswell, North Carolina, and he was promoted to major of Coast Artillery in October 1911.
 From December 1911 to March 1913, he was assigned to Fort McKinley, Maine.
 From March 1913 to August 1914, Moses was commander of the post at Fort H. G. Wright, New York.
 From August to November 1914 he was assigned as inspector and instructor of the New York National Guard.
 From November 1914 to August 1917, Moses was assigned to duty with the Army General Staff in Washington, D.C.
-He was promoted to lieutenant colonel of Coast Artillery in May 1917.
+He was promoted to lieutenant colonel of Coast Artillery in May 1917, a month after the American entry into World War I.